craggleb/Deano-2.0/README.md

   - Returns 409 error if `allowParentAutoComplete = false`
   - Auto-completes children if `allowParentAutoComplete = true`
 - Only completed tasks can be reopened

+### Recurring Tasks
+- Recurring tasks automatically generate new instances based on their pattern
+- When a recurring task is completed, a new instance is created for the next occurrence
+- Recurring tasks maintain their original configuration and dependencies
+- The `originalTaskId` links all instances of a recurring task together

+### Audit Trail
+- All task field changes are automatically logged in the audit trail
+- Audit entries include the field name, old value, new value, and timestamp
+- Audit data is used for analytics and compliance purposes
+- Audit entries cannot be modified or deleted

 ## ⏰ Scheduling Algorithm